-6.8 Contact local Social Services or the Police without delay and follow their guidance.

-6.9 Every effort should be made to ensure that confidentiality is maintained for all concerned.
-Information should be handled and discriminated on a need to know basis only this is usually Social Services or the Police.
-It is extremely important that allegations or concerns are not discussed, as any breach of confidentiality could be damaging to the child or young person, their family, those who are the subject of the allegations and any child protection investigations that may follow.

-6.10 Informing the parents of a child or young person of concerns you may have should be dealt with by Social Services.
-Parents will not be informed if they are the subject of the allegation.
+- 6.8 Contact local Social Services or the Police without delay and follow their guidance. - 6.9 Every effort should be made to ensure that confidentiality is maintained for all concerned.
+Information should be handled and discriminated on a need to know basis only, this is usually Social Services or the Police.
+It is extremely important that allegations or concerns are not discussed, as any breach of confidentiality could be damaging to the child, young person or vulnerable adult, their family, those who are the subject of the allegations and any child protection investigations that may follow. - 6.10 Informing the parents or legal guardian of a child, young person or vulnerable adult of concerns you may have should be dealt with by Social Services.
+Parents or legal guardians will not be informed if they are the subject of the allegation.
 Any individual against whom an allegation has been made has the right to be notified about the cause for concern.
 This should be done by Social Services and the Police.
 It is important that the timing of this does not prejudice the investigation; therefore confidentiality is of the upmost importance.